developer-portal/content/tech/database/sqlite/about.md

 After executing this command, you will be greeted with a SQLite prompt and can now insert the SQL commands to execute.

-If you prefer using GUI, the [Sqliteman][sqliteman] application enables you to construct your SQL queries using visual tool.
+If you prefer using GUI, the [Sqlitebrowser][sqlitebrowser] application enables you to construct your SQL queries using visual tool.

 If you are new to SQL databases and would like to learn more, you can visit a [W3CSchools SQL tutorial][sql-tut], which should give you a nice head start.

-[sqliteman]: http://sqliteman.yarpen.cz/ "Sqliteman home page"
+[sqlitebrowser]: https://sqlitebrowser.org/ "Sqlitebrowser home page"
 [sql-tut]:   http://www.w3schools.com/sql/default.asp "W3CSchools SQL Tutorial"

 ## Getting help with SQLite